tsurubee/sshr/README.md

 ### Pluggable Hooks
 In order to be able to flexibly change the behavior of the proxy server, sshr can freely incorporate the following hooks.

-#### FindUpstreamHook
+#### FindUpstreamHook（Required）
-Required Hook
+FindUpstreamHook is for specifying upstream host by SSH username.
 ```
 Type: func(username string) (string, error)
 ```
-FindUpstreamHook is for specifying upstream host by SSH username.

-#### CheckPublicKeyHook
+#### CheckPublicKeyHook（Optional）
-Optional Hook（If not specified, check publickey with `authorized_keys` in `/home/<username>/.ssh/`.）
+CheckPublicKeyHook is for confirming registration of client's public key.
 ```
 Type: func(username string, publicKey PublicKey) (bool, error)
 ```
-CheckPublicKeyHook is for confirming registration of client's public key.
+If not specified, check publickey with `authorized_keys` in `/home/<username>/.ssh/`.

-#### FetchPrivateKeyHook
+#### FetchPrivateKeyHook（Optional）
-Optional Hook（If not specified, privatekey whose file path is `/home/<username>/.ssh/id_rsa` is used.）
+FetchPrivateKeyHook is for fetching the private key used when sshr performs publickey authentication as a client user to the upstream host.

 ```
 Type: func(username string) ([]byte, error)
 ```
-FetchPrivateKeyHook is for fetching the private key used when sshr performs publickey authentication as a client user to the upstream host.
+If not specified, privatekey whose file path is `/home/<username>/.ssh/id_rsa` is used.

 ## License